 When it comes to teaching CLIL, the Greek ELT apparatus has enthusiastically expanded all over the curriculum.
-In a recently published collection of proposed and implemented CLIL projects that was showcased in the Greek ELT academic press, it was suggested that English can be combined with a wide range of subjects, ranging from PE to geography, in primary and secondary education.
+In a recently published collection of proposed and implemented CLIL projects, it was suggested that English can be combined with a wide range of subjects, ranging from PE to geography, in primary and secondary education.

 Who should teach CLIL courses?

 Of course, it is not at all self-evident that this is the only, or best, division of labour when it comes do delivering CLIL courses.
 Ideally, such lessons should be delivered by teachers with dual qualifications and training in their integration.
-Where such expertise is not available, a compelling argument could be made that a linguistically qualified content teacher is just as (in)effective as a subject-matter-informed language teacher.
+Where such expertise is not available, a compelling argument could be made that a linguistically qualified ‘content’ teacher is just as (in)effective as a language teacher who is broadly familiar with the ‘content’ (e.g. maths, history or science).
 On the short term, this means that ELT teachers have to play nice and share.

 And what about L1s?